ejgallego/coq-serapi/README.md

 ### Quick Overview and Documentation

-After you run SerAPI (see [building](#building)) you should get a `sertop` binary, known as a _toplevel.
+After you run SerAPI (see [building](#building)) you should get a `sertop` binary, known as a _toplevel_.
 The toplevel will read/write to stdin/stdout, so it is up to you to how to handle that.
 You can get an overview of SerAPI's options with `sertop -help`.

 The base object in SerAPI is the [`CoqObject`](sertop/sertop_protocol.mli#L22), a sum type encapsulating core Coq objects, automatically serialized. **WARNING: Object packing will change in the future, however adapting should be straigforward**